cullen-andrews/sql-challenge/README.md

 List all employees in the Sales department, including their employee number, last name, first name, and department name.

 List in /outputs/Problem6.csv

+List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

+List in /outputs/Problem7.csv

+In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

+List in /outputs/Problem8.csv